rakesh635/microservice-kubernetes/K8S.md

     docker login -u <dockerhub username>

 You will be prompted for a password, enter your docker password.
 After that you should be able tp push and pull images from your dockerhub account

+## After successful deployment

+Once the app has been deployed successfully, you should be able to see these pages.